John Ashcroft: Early life

 John David Ashcroft was born in Chicago on May 9, 1942, the son of homemaker Grace P. (née Larsen) and minister James Robert Ashcroft.
 His maternal grandparents were Norwegian, while his paternal grandfather was Irish.
 He grew up in Willard, Missouri, where his father was a minister in an Assemblies of God congregation in nearby Springfield, served as president of Evangel University (1958–1974), and jointly as President of Central Bible College (1958–1963).
 Ashcroft graduated from Hillcrest High School in 1960.
 He attended Yale University, where he was a member of the St. Elmo Society, graduating in 1964.
-He received a Juris Doctor from the University of Chicago Law School in 1967.
+He received a J.D. from the University of Chicago Law School in 1967.
 After law school, he briefly taught Business Law and worked as an administrator at Southwest Missouri State University.
 During the Vietnam War, he was not drafted because he received six student draft deferments and one occupational deferment due to his teaching work.